-I have recently read an article on Yahoo News about the Philippines launching an online disaster hotspots map that is geared especially for flood and landslide prone areas not just in Metro Manila but also in different parts of the country.
+I read an article on Yahoo News about the Philippines launching anonline disaster hotspots map that is geared especially for flood and landslide prone areas not just in Metro Manila but also in different parts of the country.
 The article also said that the online geo-hazard map covers more than 1,600 municipalities nationwide, and will allow not just local governments and real estate developers but more importantly individuals to check whether their properties are in danger zones, like if they are located in flood prone areas or in landslide prone locations.

-The Philippines online disaster hotspots map and website has been in the works since about 2006 but the urgency of the task was made clear only after tropical storm Ketsana or locally known as Ondoy struck the Philippines a year ago, bringing with it massive flooding and landslides.
+The Philippines online disaster hotspots map and website has been in the works since about 2006 but the urgency of the task was made clear only after tropical storm Ketsana or locally known as Ondoy struck the Philippines a few years ago, bringing with it massive flooding and landslides.
 Ketsana or Ondoy dumped a month of rainfall in six hours, sent floods rampaging across Metro Manila and much of Luzon.
 It dumped the heaviest rains in 40 years, triggering a humanitarian crisis that affected up to 10 million Filipinos and the lost of millions of dollars in properties.

 Defense Secretary Voltaire Gazmin, chair of the National Disaster Risk Reduction and Management Council said that “We can all avoid turning into hapless victims by becoming aware and knowledgeable of what to do in times of disasters” and that is why I am writing this article.